Shelley Stoehr-McCarthy (MFA '19), J. Philip Smith Outstanding Teacher 2018

 English MA/MS Start-Up and Continuation Faculty Award

-Starting in 2020, the English Department faculty will sponsor two $500 annual awards for first-time applicants to the English MA or MS and current students who have completed or are completing 6 graduate English credits with a minimum 3.3 GPA.
-Eligibility: (1) Startup Award recipient(s) will be selected by the Graduate Committee from new applicants whose graduate applications are completed by May 1, based on the statement of purpose and record of prior academic achievement in English (writing sample, undergraduate GPA, etc.).
-(2) Continuation Award recipient(s) will be selected on the basis of graduate record and by submitting to the Graduate Coordinator by May 1 a revised statement of purpose.
-To apply for a continuation award, send a 400-500 word statement updating the committee on how your career or professional goals, academic interests, and/or research plans have developed based on your coursework thus far in the Master’s degree.
-(Note: preference will be given to part-time or working graduate students who are unable to access other forms of graduate funding or assistantships.)
+For Fall 2021, the English Department faculty will once again sponsor $500 annual awards both for a first-time applicant to the English MA or MS and a current student who has completed or is completing 6 graduate English credits with a minimum 3.3 GPA.
+Eligibility: (1) Startup Award recipient(s) will be selected by the Graduate Committee from new applicants whose admission is complete by July 31, based on the statement of purpose and record of prior academic achievement in English (writing sample, undergraduate GPA, etc.).
+(2) Continuation Award recipient(s) will be selected on the basis of graduate record and by submitting to the Graduate Coordinator by July 31 a revised statement of purpose.
+To apply for a continuation award, send a 300-500 word statement updating the committee on how your career or professional goals, academic interests, and/or research plans have developed based on your coursework thus far in the Master’s degree.
+(Note: preference may be given to part-time or working graduate students who are unable to access other forms of graduate funding or assistantships.)

 Graduate School Graduate Assistantship (GSGA)